UN-26 power peserve display module

 There are a lot of wheels in this module!
 And only to provide function to the small second and the power reserve indicators.

-As you can see, the wheels are made without windows and spokes, making the process cheaper and easier.
+As you can see, the wheels are made without windows or spokes, making the components cheaper and easier to produce.
 For the module, this is quite normal, the speed of the axles is minimal, and the weight of the wheel does not really affect the function.

 A very thin module requires jewels in the axles and grooves to support the wheels and stop them from skewing.
-Support stones prevent the large wheel from rubbing against the board.
+Support stones prevent the large wheel from rubbing against the plate.

-Wheels in a standard chemical polish look simple and functional, without any frills.
+Wheels with a standard chemical polish look simple and functional, without any frills.
 The workmanship is approximately the same as in the basic ETA caliber.

 A Buildable Marine Chronometer Dial